 Children are pretty good at this play stuff.
 Research has shown that it’s preloaded into them, although sometimes they need a little time and space to re-accustom themselves when they are out of practice.
 Pop-Up Adventure Playgrounds are the perfect environment for children to re-align themselves in what they do best.
 They are also fantastic opportunities for bringing adults who support this together, sparking the conversations needed to create a sustainable community around play for the future.

 To find out more about our Canadian adventure check out our dedicated tour page.
-For daily thoughts, readings and memes, check out our facebook and twitter.
-And of course, don’t forget to visit our website www.popupadventureplay.org.
+For daily thoughts, readings and memes, check out our Facebook and Twitter.
+And of course, don’t forget to learn more our website.